Ruutulian

 Origins and the Heian Incident

-Hao Asakura and the Birth of the Shrine
+Hao Asakura and the Shrine’s Establishment

 The First God-Marriage and the Miko Line

-Tamamo no Mae and the Sesshō-seki Deception
+Tamamo no Mae and the Sesshō-seki Incident

 The Long Quiet